miptleha/webpack-steps/steps/03/README.md

 Let's perform the recommended settings, namely, add the `webpack serve` launch to [package.json](package.json).
 Also add the `devServer` section to [webpack.config.ts](webpack.config.ts).
-We can run application in live reloading mode:
+We can run application in live reloading mode (no need to build the app):
 ```
 npm start
 ```